A Survey of Model Architectures in Information Retrieval: Emerging Directions and Challenges

 \paragraph{The Rise of Autonomous Search Agents.} Complex tasks often require retrieving long-tail knowledge using lengthy, complex queries~\citep{soudani2024finetuning,su2024bright}, demanding retrieval models capable of instruction following~\citep{weller2024followir,ravfogel2024descriptionbased} and reasoning~\citep{su2024bright,shao2025reasonir,liang2025reasoningrag}.
 This has spurred the development of autonomous search agents.
 Existing attempts can be divided into two main directions.
 One line of work focuses on training more capable retrievers and rerankers.
 This involves creating new data pipelines to synthesize instruction-following and reasoning-focused training data~\citep[\interalia]{oh2024instructir,weller2024promptriever,shao2025reasonir} and leveraging strong backbone language models such as the proprietary GPT-4 family models~\citep{achiam2023gpt} and open-weight \textsc{Qwen}~\citep{yang2025qwen3technicalreport} to imbue the retriever with reasoning capabilities.

-Another line of work treats the search/retrieval system as a static tool and focuses on improving a large reasoning model's (LRM) ability to use it.
+Another line of work treats the search/retrieval system as a static tool and focuses on improving a large reasoning model's (LRM) ability to use the retrieval tool to improve reasoning and handle in-context memory~\citep[\interalia]{jin2025searchr1trainingllmstoreasonandleveragesearchengines,yu2025memagentreshapinglongcontextllm,gao2025turnsunlockinglonghorizonagentic,xu2025reconreasoningcondensationefficient}.
 In this setup, the LRM decides when, where, and how to conduct a search, and the results subsequently influence its further reasoning and decision-making~\citep{nakano2021webgpt,he2025pasa}.
 This line of work, commonly referred to as \textbf{Deep Research Agents}, represents a paradigm shift from \textit{retrieval as the end goal} to \textit{retrieval as tools for LLMs}.
-Formally, we use the definition from \cite{huang2025deepresearchagents}: \textit{deep research agents refer to AI agents powered by LLMs, integrating dynamic reasoning, adaptive planning, multi-iteration external data retrieval and tool use, and comprehensive analytical report generation for informational research tasks.}
+Formally, we use the definition from \cite{huang2025deepresearchagents}: deep research agents refer to AI agents powered by LLMs, integrating dynamic reasoning, adaptive planning, multi-iteration external data retrieval and tool use, and comprehensive analytical report generation for informational research tasks.

 From the retrieval perspective, the retrieval usage of deep research agents can be broadly categorized into two types: (1) API-based search engines which interact with structured data sources, such as search engine APIs or scientific database APIs; (2) browser-based search engines, which simulate human-like interactions with web pages and enable real-time extraction of dynamic or unstructured content leveraging LLMs' long-context, code understanding and multimodality capabilities.